Fischmarkt Hamburg-Altona: From a closed industrial estate to an open quarter

 Due to the rediscovery of the northern banks of the river Elbe, the northern edge of the port slowly integrated itself into the famous and frequented line of the port between Neumühlen and HafenCity since the beginning of the 80s.
 In the meantime, several of the foundation buildings of the fishing port had been included into the planning.
 After being renovated und newly used by the FMH (the company "Fish Market Hamburg-Altona") as the first old storehouse in the area from 1980 to 1982, the storehouse D was registered in the list of historical monuments of the city in July 1992.
 In 1993/4, the residential home Augustinum was finished and ready to move into in the former Union refrigerated storage building.
 The FMH turned the former cold store III into the "Elbkaihaus" (used as office building) between 1998 and 1999.
 Afterwards, the machine building, which lies next to the former hall III in the West, was renovated in the summer of 2003.
 The "Dockland" office buildings were finally constructed at the western end of the wharf for equipment in 2005.
 All those projects result from tenders and plans from the second half of the 1980s.
 Recent plans want to demolish both cold stores IV and V to complete the line between the port of Neumühlen and HafenCity.
 An architectural competition for the future development was brought to life by the FMH.
 The results of this competition were presented in July 2010.
-The FMH, who wants to invest about 75 million Euro in this project, planned the start of construction for 2013.
-Although the FMH supports the change from a closed, fishery oriented industrial park to a more open area, it wants to guarantee for the persistence of the fisheries management of Hamburg at this point.
+The FMH, who wants to invest about in this project, planned the start of construction for 2013.
+Although the FMH supports the change from a closed, fishery orientated industrial park to a more open area, it wants to guarantee for the persistence of the fisheries management of Hamburg at this point.
 The two cold stores VI and V will be demolished but a new building with a glassy fish manufactory is said to be constructed right on the opposing hillside.

+The market was closed for the first time in its 300 year history in March 2020 due to the COVID-19 pandemic.